ai-pipestream/quarkus-buf-grpc-generator/GUIDE.md

 **Best practices**:
 - Use release tags (`v2.1.0`) rather than `main` for production builds
-- Set `gitSubdir` for monorepos to avoid exporting unrelated protos
+- For per-module Git mode: Set `gitSubdir` to avoid exporting unrelated protos
+- For workspace mode: Set `gitRepo` and `gitRef` at extension level, modules only need names
 - Keep BSR and Git sources in sync (they should contain the same protos)
+- Use workspace mode when modules have cross-module imports

 ---